Yuppiechef/yc-bootstrap/doc/step10-servicelifecycle.md

 So now if we run `clj -X start/-main`, and browse to [http://localhost:7888/test.htm], we should see our test page.

-Before we move on, let's shift this complexity into the `start.http` namespace where it belongs. cut the `routing` and `handle-route` out and shift it over to `start.http`.
+Before we move on, let's shift this complexity into the `services.http` namespace where it belongs. cut the `routing` and `handle-route` out and shift it over to `services.http`.

 You'll notice that it complains about `index` being undefined, oh dear.
 We can't get at the default index page, so let's add something for us to be able to define a fallback page.